TMBR/tmbr-toolkit/utils/README.md

 ### cookie

-Gets or sets a cookie with an optional expiration
+Gets or sets a cookie

 #### Parameters

 *   `name`  name of the cookie
 *   `value`  value to set (use `null` to delete)
-*   `expires`  number of days or [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object (defaults to session cookie)
+*   `options`  optional expiration days, [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) instance or object of attributes

 #### Examples